Minimizing Uniformly Convex Functions by Cubic Regularization of Newton Method: Regularized Newton Method

 Unfortunately, in practice it is difficult to decide on an appropriate value of $\nu \in [0, 1]$ with $\Hfnu < +\infty$.
-Therefore, it is intersting to develop the \textit{universal methods} which are not based on some particular parameters.
-Recently, it was shown~\cite{grapiglia2017regularized}, that one good choice for such universal scheme is the Cubic regularization of the Newton Method \cite{nesterov2006cubic}.
+Therefore, it is interesting to develop the \textit{universal methods} which are not based on some particular parameters.
+Recently, it was shown~\cite{grapiglia2017regularized} that one good choice for such universal scheme is the cubic regularization of the Newton Method \cite{nesterov2006cubic}.
 This is actually the process~\eqref{GeneralRegularizedNewton} with the fixed parameter $\nu = 1$.
-For this choice, in the rest part of the paper we omit the corresponding index in the definitions of all necessary objects:
+For this choice, in the rest part of the paper we omit the corresponding index in the definitions of all necessary objects: $M_H(x; y) := M_{1, H}(x; y)$, $T_H(x) := T_{1, H}(x)$, and $M_H^{*}(x) := M_{1, H}^{*}(x) = M_H(x; T_H(x))$.
 The adaptive scheme of our method with dynamic estimation of the constant $H$ is as follows.